Sunflower | A Summer Symbol That Follows the Sun

 - Origin: North America

-- Appearance: Sunflowers are characterized by their large yellow or orange flowers, thick stems, and wide leaves.
-Depending on the variety, sunflowers can grow over 2 meters tall.
-The center of the flower, where seeds form, is often a dark brown or black color, providing a striking contrast to the petals.
+Sunflowers are characterized by their large yellow or orange flowers, thick stems, and broad leaves.
+Depending on the variety, they can grow over two meters tall.
+The central disc, where the seeds cluster, is dark brown or black in color. - Blooming Season:

-- Blooming season: Sunflowers bloom from July to September, thriving under the full summer sun.
+They bloom from July to September, showing their most radiant beauty under the midsummer sun.

-In Japan, sunflowers are similarly regarded as symbols of bright summer days, commonly used in gardening and events.
-They are also a favorite flower for children to grow, frequently appearing in school gardens and community events.
+In Japan as well, sunflowers are cherished as symbols of bright summer landscapes, often used in gardening and events.
+They are also familiar to children as easy-to-grow flowers, commonly seen in school flower beds and community activities.

 Historical Episodes